Robert-van-Engelen/Forth850/README.md

 parse and extract white-space-delimited words from the input.

 Entry:
-- DE with TOS: character to truncate string with char
+- DE with TOS: a char to truncate the string with
 - 2OS: string length u1
-- 3OS: srinng address c-addr
+- 3OS: string address c-addr

 Exit:
 - DE with TOS: truncated string length u2